Iceland Expedition

 EXPEDITION HIGHLIGHTS:

-- Walk between tectonic plates at Þingvellir National Park.
+Walk between tectonic plates at the historic Þingvellir National Park.

-- Discover geothermal springs, lava fields, and waterfalls in Borgarfjörður.
+Discover geothermal springs, lava fields, and waterfalls in the Borgarfjörður region.

-- Experience the raw beauty of Snæfellsnes Peninsula — “Iceland in Miniature.”
+Experience the raw beauty of Snæfellsnes Peninsula, often called “Iceland in Miniature.”

-- Travel through the volcanic landscapes of Reykjanes Peninsula.
+Travel through the volcanic landscapes and geothermal zones of Reykjanes Peninsula.

-- Visit Reynisfjara’s dramatic black sand beach and basalt columns.
+Visit the black sand beach of Reynisfjara with its dramatic basalt columns.

-- Witness the magical Northern Lights in Iceland’s dark winter skies.
+Witness the magical Northern Lights dancing across Iceland’s dark winter skies.

 Expedition Details